 This reservoir near Okehampton attracts a range of waterbirds, including herons.
 It is also a great spot for fishing, with plenty of brown trout in the water.
 Keep an eye out for grass snakes and adders while in the area.
 As with many waterside locations, you’ll also likely see dragonflies and damsel flies near the reservoir.

-fishing on dartmoor
+birds on dartmoor

 Wistman’s Wood

 This ancient woodland is famous for its twisted oak trees covered in moss and lichen.
 It provides a habitat for a variety of woodland birds throughout the year.
 In the spring and summer, you can spot the spotted flycatcher and restart in the wood area, or stonechat and wheatear in the open moorland surroundings.
 In the winter, look out for skylarks, meadow pipits and merlins.
 You may even spot a short-eared owl here!
+Apart from a small area of wood that is fenced off, the valley is often inhabited by grazing cattle, sheep and Dartmoor ponies.

 Bellever Forest